nfrankeln/fetchTakeHome/README.md

 1. learn how to effectivly order routes to avoid unessary rereders
 2. learn how to use chakra ui themes to avoid having to add styles directly on components
 3. start with a testing framework
-4. learn how to auto generate documentation and docstrings
+4. learn storybook to document my work